SuperOfficeDocs/superoffice-docs/docs/webtools/diagnostics.md

 With web tools you may enable two different logfiles.

-### This is the file support usually will ask for - LogFile:
+### This is the file support usually will ask for - LogFile

 Open registry and add a new String value under *HKCU\\Software\\SuperOffice\\DocLink*